sheikhziad/sheikhziad/README.md

 -->
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Web development and as a Designer
+Web development and on design aspects
 - 🌱 I’m currently learning ...
 UI/UX as a whole
 - 👯 I’m looking to collaborate on ...
 Modern UI and UX aspects
 - 🤔 I’m looking for help with ...
 Developing my designs and bringing it to life